-1 Section 1.
-The education law is amended by adding a new section 2801-c to read as follows:
+Section 1.
+The education law is amended by adding a new section 2801-c 2 to read as follows:

-§ 2801-c.
+- § 2801-c.
 New York state school resource officer program.
-1. For 4 purposes of this section, the term "school resource officer" shall mean a school resource officer, school safety officer, school security offi-6 cer, or any other substantially similar position or office whose purpose is to provide improved public safety and/or security on school grounds.

-2. Any boards of cooperative educational services, public or nonpublic 9 school which is not in a city school district in a city having a population of one million or more may employ, in either the classified or unclassified service, any school resource officer.
-Such school resource officer shall be: (a) a retired police officer, a retired state trooper, 13 a retired deputy sheriff, or a retired federal law enforcement officer 14 and who, once a certification process is established, is certified as a

-15 school resource officer under section twenty-eight hundred one-d of this

-16 article; or (b) an active duty state trooper, police officer in the

-17 service of a town, city or village, or deputy sheriff from a county
+1. For 4 purposes of this section, the term "school resource officer" shall mean a school resource officer, school safety officer, school security officer, or any other substantially similar position or office whose purpose is to provide improved public safety and/or security on school grounds. - 2.
+Any boards of cooperative educational services, public or nonpublic school which is not in a city school district in a city having a population of one million or more may employ, in either the classified or unclassified service, any school resource officer.
+Such school resource officer shall be: (a) a retired police officer, a retired state trooper, or a retired deputy sheriff and who, once a certification process is established, is certified as a school resource officer under section 15 twenty-eight hundred one-d of this article; or (b) an active duty state 16 trooper, police officer in the service of a town, city or village, or deputy sheriff from a county sheriff's department. - 17 3.
+Any boards of cooperative educational services, public or nonpublic 18 19 school which is not in a city school district in a city having a popu-20 lation of one million or more may contract with the state of New York, 21 or a county, city, town or village, for the provision of a state troop-22 er, police officer or deputy sheriff, to serve as a school resource officer.
+A board of cooperative educational services or school district 23 which is not in a city school district in a city having a population of 25 one million or more shall be authorized to employ or contract for as

-18 sheriff's department.